• Skip to primary navigation

 • Stir the turmeric into the coconut milk and leave to one side.

-• Turn the heat to high, and add in the sliced onion.
+• Heat the oil on a medium heat in a saucepan.
+Add in the sliced onion.
 Cook for 5-10 minutes, stirring occasionally, until the onions have softened.

 • Serve with rice and naan.